kelsey-sorrels/roguelike-tutorial-2018/lessons/week03.md

 }
 ```

-The `check_view` function just does that one extra special rule, where a view is
+The `check_view` function just does that one extra special rule we talked about,
-dead if the lines are the same and they pass through an extremity of the origin.
+where a view is dead if the lines are the same and they pass through an
+extremity of the origin.

 How does all this actually _finally_ get called?
 Well, first we start off with
 some basic sanity checks for the FOV request as a whole, then we make a visited